-5.1.4 Noise levels
+5.1.3 Noise levels

 Noise levels for the powerhouse are well within acceptable levels.
-As has been discussed earlier, noise from the powerhouse can be felt in the staff cafeteria but not to a level that it would interfere with normal speech.
-Therefore, it is considered to be acceptable given the constraints of locating the powerhouse due to the small size of the island.
+As has been discussed earlier, noise from the powerhouse can be hardly felt in the staff accommodation, which is the closest noise sensitive premise.
+Therefore, noise emissions are in compliance despite the constraints of locating the powerhouse due to the small size of the island.